-The terms of each Investment Management Agreement between the ACD and the Investment Manager (where the ACD does not perform the role of investment manager itself) provide that the Investment Manager has authority to make decisions on behalf of the ACD on a discretionary basis in respect of day to day investment management of the Scheme Property including authority to place purchase orders and sale orders.
+The terms of the Investment Management Agreement between the ACD and the Investment Manager provide that the Investment Manager has authority to make decisions on behalf of the ACD on a discretionary basis in respect of day to day investment management of the Scheme Property including authority to place purchase orders and sale orders.
 Subject to the agreement of the ACD, the Investment Manager may appoint sub-investment advisers to discharge some or all of these duties.
 The Agreement may be terminated by either party on not less than six months' written notice or earlier upon the happening of certain specified events.